jobayer977/javascript-interview-questions/README.md

  ### 10.8 What is the purpose of some method in arrays ?
- ## What is the purpose of some method in arrays ?

 The some() method is used to test whether at least one element in the array passes the test implemented by the provided function.
 The method returns a boolean value.
 Let's take an example to test for any odd elements,

 ```javascript